 Once in Salienras de Maras, you can enjoy beautiful views and explore the salt mine, right after you will need to take the road towards the river Urubamba.
 Be aware that this part is very demanding.
 Short but hard for the beginners.
 I’d recommend to the amateur riders to go down, not ride!
 The walk will take no more than 30 minutes, and after it you will have some kilometers of flat road to enjoy by bike again.

 You can get from the Urubamba River to the city Urubamba within 45 minutes or 1 hour.
-In Urubamba city you need to find a bus stop, which will not be difficult, because it is situated right at the main road, which you will follow.
-The return trip to Cusco will take about two hours – in local bus.
+In Urubamba city you need to find a bus stop, which will not be difficult, because it is situated right at the main road, which you will be following.
+The return trip to Cusco will take about two hours – by local bus.
 If you wish to go a bit faster you can pay a bit more and get a smaller bus.
-If you would like to be more connected with local people, choose first option.

 While planning biking trip on your own you remember:

-Though the majority of the routes is flat or go downhill, you will still be confronted with the parts which are definitely more advanced and require some extra skills.
+Though the majority of the routes are flat or go downhill, you will still be confronted with the parts which are definitely more advanced and require some extra skills.

 Especially the last part of the road between Moray and Maras is quite steep.
 This is a short part, but you need to be prepared for it.
 If it is too much for you, or you don’t feel ready to ride downhill, get off the bike and walk.
 Do not be discouraged!
 You will have more time to admire the beautiful landscapes.